furryfixer/filemanager-gksudo2/README.md

 ## Notes:

 The option showing in context menus will be "**gksudo2 (open as ROOT)**".
 For all files, the default app for text/plain mime-types will be used.
 Once a directory is opened as root, the root user opens files as normal without restrictions (be careful).
 The calling file manager will be used to open directories if it can be determined.
 Otherwise, the script tries to guess which file manager to use, or falls back to the system default for the inode/directory mimetype.
 Please DO NOT install the .desktop file in the system location, where any new user will be tempted to use it (even though it requires sudo rights).
 If more than one file/directory is selected, only the first will be acted on.
 For files, a "NOPASSWD" sudoer configuration is honored, but cached sudo credentials are not honored.
 For directories, "NOPASSWD" is ignored, and a password will always be required.
+### Notes about deprecated filemanager-gksudo-pk
+Gksudo-pk is deprecated and has been replaced with gksudo2.
+The current renamed and rewritten version of filemanager-gksudo2 will NOT be compatible with gksudo-pk.